-There are 2 French Classes on offer - Intermediate and Advanced.
+There are usually 2 French Classes on offer - Intermediate and Advanced.
 The atmosphere in both is relaxed, supportive and friendly with a good mix of members.
 The venue is the Northern Arts Club, 8 Bon Accord Square in the centre of Aberdeen.

 PROSPECTIVE CLASS MEMBERS